mohamedsaif/ai-hub-gateway-landing-zone/README.md

 Event Hub is used to stream usage and charge-back data to target data and charge back platforms.

 To deploy Event Hub, you can use the following guide: [Logging with Event Hub]https://azure.github.io/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.html)

+### Deployment summary

+When deployment of primary components is completed, you will have the following components deployed:

+- **Azure API Management**
+- **Application Insights**
+- **Event Hub**

+Network wiring also will be established to allow the gateway to access the AI services through private endpoints, internet access through DMZ appliances and backend systems through private network.

+## End-to-end scenario (Chat with data)

+With the AI Hub Gateway Landing Zone deployed, you can now enable various line-of-business units in your organization to leverage Azure AI services in a secure and governed manner.

+In this walkthrough, we will demonstrate an end-to-end scenario of a chat application that uses both Azure OpenAI and Azure AI Search through the AI Hub Gateway Landing Zone.

+### Scenario overview

+The chat application is designed to provide a conversational interface to users to interact with the AI services exposed through the AI Hub Gateway Landing Zone.

+The following is the high level flow of the chat application:

+- **Build your knowledge base**:
+    - Using Azure Storage, we will ingest documents and other information sources into a blob based storage
+    - Using Azure AI Search, ingested data will be indexed using hybrid index (both keyword and semantic/embedding/vector based) to enable both keyword and semantic search
+    - Azure AI Search index query endpoint will be exposed through the AI Hub Gateway Landing Zone
+    - The index query endpoint will be used to search and retrieve relevant information from the knowledge base (using hybrid with semantic ranking)
+- **Build your chat experience**:
+    - Get user input: user prompt + chat history (UX)
+    - Check and answer in cache, if new question, proceed with retrieval
+    - Build search query: through LLM, pass in user input with a prompt to generate improved search query
+    - Submit search query to Azure AI Search: to retrieve top N list of relevant documents (best results hybrid + semantic ranking)
+    - Getting the answer: submit input, relevant documents and system prompt to LLM for answer

+As you can see from the chat experience, the chat application uses both Azure AI Search and Azure OpenAI through the AI Hub Gateway Landing.

+Also, the chat application is required to archestrate multiple AI services calls to provide the functionality, and for that it uses an AI Orchestrator framework like **Semantic Kernel** or **Langchain**.

+### Source code

+In this guide, I'm using the following `C#` based chat application that can be found here: []